learn-software-engineering/learn-software-engineering/content/en/programming/oop/class-relations/conclusion.md

 2. **Inheritance vs Composition**
    - Inheritance represents an "is-a" relationship (e.g., a Dog is an Animal).
    - Composition represents a "has-a" relationship (e.g., a Car has an Engine).
-   - The principle of "composition over inheritance" suggests favoring composition for more flexible designs.
+   - The principle of "composition over inheritance" suggests favouring composition for more flexible designs.

 3. **Realisation vs Inheritance**
    - Realisation is about implementing an interface, focusing on behaviour.